 - Wait until the voicemail starts and press (*)

 - The system will ask you for your ID (ID is your 4 Digit Ext.)

-  - When prompted, enter Your PIN and follow instruction given by the system.
+- When prompted, enter your PIN and follow the instructions given by the system.

-  - All voicemail left on your inbox will be forwarded to your TXWES email address
+- All voicemail left in your inbox will be forwarded to your TXWES email address

 Deleting Your Voicemails:

-  - Login into your voicemail box via PIN using methods listed above for

-  "accessing your voicemail" and follow the prompts:
+- Login to your voicemail box via PIN using the methods listed above for "accessing your voicemail" and follow the prompts:

 - From the main menu